|...the hand brake of my Morgan 4/4 -1989 has developed

 Routing the Safety Brake Cable (Pre-7/1993)

-routed over the crossmember at the back of the transmission then UNDER
+The cable is routed over the crossmember at the back of the transmission

-the left transmission mount leg then in between the body of the transmission
+then UNDER the left transmission mount leg then in between the body

 The brake shoes are pulled off by the shoe return springs that are inside the brake drum when the hand brake is released.
 There is no other return spring nor is one necessary.

 There is supposed to be one cable clamp that holds the cable to the left battery floor as it comes out of the drive shaft tunnel and before it reaches the attachment on the rear axle.
 The cable passes over all the crossmembers.

 The Brake Light